 The title of this report is Coverage by Model.

-The summary report lists and provides links to coverage reports for Model block referenced models and external files called by MATLAB code in the model.
+The model summary report lists and links to the coverage reports for the referenced models and external files called by the MATLAB code in the model.
 For more information, see External MATLAB File Coverage Report.

-The following graphic shows an example of a model summary report.
+This graphic shows an example of a manually generated model summary report.
+It

 Model Reference Coverage Report